ngkel/ngkel.github.io/_posts/2025-08-18-what-to-learn.md

 where $\mathbf{U} \in \mathbb{R}^{D \times Kd}$

 A relaxation is to assume matrix $\mathbf{U} \in \mathbb{R}^{D \times m}$ where $m$ may be smaller or larger than $D$.
 This leads to sparse dictionary learning problem.
 There are both geometric and physical/modeling motivations for considering $d \ll m$.
 The problem is thus turned to be an overcomplete dictionary learning problem.
 The motivation includes having a richer mixtures of subspaces and some computational experiments in the past reveals the additional modeling power conferred by an overcomplete representation, for example, Bruno Olshausen's paper on overcomplete dictionary learning.

+## Dictionary Learning vs Traditional "by-design" method

+### Advantages of Dictionary Learning Over Traditional "By-Design" Methods

+Traditional "by-design" methods for constructing bases—such as the Fourier Transform, Wavelet Transform, or even principal component analysis (PCA)—use mathematically engineered bases that are optimal for broad classes of signals, but agnostic to the specific data at hand.
+Dictionary learning, in contrast, seeks to **adapt the basis (the dictionary) directly from the dataset itself**, enabling several key advantages:

+#### 1. **Data Adaptivity**

+- **By-Design Methods:** Bases like Fourier are fixed a priori; they are not tailored for the specifics of your data.
+- **Dictionary Learning:** Learns a dictionary directly from data, giving basis elements that closely match typical data patterns (edges, textures, motifs, etc.).
+This often leads to sparser and more informative representations.

+#### 2. **Sparsity and Efficiency**

+- **By-Design Methods:** Real-world signals are often not sparsely represented in global bases like Fourier or even wavelets.
+For example, Discrete Cosine Transform had been applied on image compression but in fact it was a poor method to deal with images, since most real-world images have sharp edges which result in the image being not band-limited as a signal, thus it is poorly represented by the transformed representation.
+- **Dictionary Learning:** By adapting to data, learned dictionaries can represent each sample using only a few active atoms (columns), which can improve compression, denoising, and interpretability.

+#### 3. **Expressivity and Overcompleteness**

+- **By-Design Methods:** Predefined bases are usually complete or orthogonal but not overcomplete, limiting the richness of representation.
+- **Dictionary Learning:** Allows learning **overcomplete dictionaries** (more atoms than dimensions), enabling richer, more flexible representations and capturing more complex or nuanced structures in the data.

+**In essence, dictionary learning empowers us to discover the most efficient building blocks for our data, often leading to better representations and improved performance in practical machine learning and signal processing applications.**

 ## Overcomplete dictionary learning
 To learn $\mathbf{U}$, the corresponding optimization problem can be written as follow: